Content outline

 How to run multiple Kubernetes clusters with Minikube

-To test an application in different Kubernetes versions or to test different Kubernetes configurations we need to run multiple Kubernetes clusters.
+To test an application in different Kubernetes versions or to test different Kubernetes configurations we need access to multiple Kubernetes clusters.
+We can easily run multiple Kubernetes clusters on our development workstation with Minikube.

 Install Minikube